FastAPI framework extension¶

 Secrets¶

-Juju secrets can be passed as environment variables to your Flask application.
+Juju secrets can be passed as environment variables to your FastAPI application.
 The

 secret ID has to be passed to the application as a config option in the project file of